 This report was prepared in response to a mandate under Minnesota Statutes, section 256.01, subdivision 29(c).
-This report lays out the results of the data requested by statute.
+This report lays out the results of the data specified in statute.
 It includes a brief background to familiarize the reader with the disability determination process and an explanation as to why data may vary from previous years.

-- It includes fiscal year data for activities performed by the Department of Human Services (DHS) SMRT and Appeals staff. - SMRT staff compiled and wrote this report with input from data specialists in the DHS Health Care Research and Quality and the Appeals Divisions. - Staff met in November and December to isolate the data, address discrepancies, and interpret and present the results. - The cost to produce this report was \$792.00.
+- It includes fiscal year data for activities performed by the Department of Human Services (DHS) SMRT and the Appeals Division. - SMRT staff compiled and wrote this report with input from data specialists in the DHS Health Care Research and Quality and the Appeals & Regulations Divisions. - Staff met in November and December to isolate the data, address discrepancies, and interpret and present the results. - The cost to produce this report was \$1,266.00.